EXPLAINER: Next steps and new details in Idaho killings - Local News 8

 WHO WERE THE VICTIMS?

 All four were friends and members of the University of Idaho’s Greek system.
 Kernodle, 20, was a junior studying marketing.
-She was from Post Falls, Idaho, and joined the Pi Beta Phi sorority on campus.
-She lived at the rental home with the other two women who were stabbed, and she was dating Ethan Chapin, who was visiting the night of the killings.
+She was from Post Falls, Idaho, and joined the Pi Beta Phi sorority.
+She lived at the rental home with the other two women who were stabbed, and she was dating Chapin, who was visiting the night of the killings.

-Goncalves was a senior majoring in general studies, a member of the Alpha Phi sorority and was planning a trip to Europe next year.
+Goncalves was a senior majoring in general studies, a member of the Alpha Phi sorority.

 Police haven’t said whether they think Kohberger knew the victims.
 Police and the county prosecutor’s office have released confusing — and at times contradictory — statements about whether the victims were targeted.

-Meanwhile, Kohberger apparently stayed in Pullman, Washington, through the end of the semester at WSU.
-Then he began driving across country to his parent's home in Pennsylvania, accompanied by his father.
-He was driving a white Hyundai Elantra.
+Meanwhile, Kohberger apparently stayed in Washington through the end of the semester at WSU.
+Then he began driving across country to Pennsylvania, accompanied by his father, in a white Elantra.

 Kohberger was pulled over twice on Dec.
 15 while traveling through Indiana, first by a Hancock County Sheriff’s deputy and a few minutes later by an Indiana State Police trooper.
 During one of the stops he mentioned he was from WSU, and both stops ended with officers giving him a verbal warning for following too closely and sending him on his way.